selendra/selendra-wiki/selendra-wiki/translated_docs/es-ES/claims.md

 ![claim-6](assets/new-claims/claim-6.png)

-Copy and paste the JSON output of the signed message from MyCrypto into the input box on the Polkadot-JS UI and click "Confirm Claim."
+Copy and paste the JSON output of the signed message from MyCrypto into the input box on the Selendra-Portal UI and click "Confirm Claim."

 ![claim-7](assets/new-claims/claim-7.jpg) ![claim-8](assets/new-claims/claim-8.jpg)